lockwo/Paper-a-Day/README.md

 # Philosophy

-## Metaphysics and Philosophy of Mind:
+## Metaphysics/Ontology and Philosophy of Mind:

 1. The Philosophical Review 1974: [What Is It Like To Be A Bat?](https://github.com/lockwo/Paper-a-Day/blob/master/Philosophy/Metaphysics/nagel1974_bat.pdf), [JSTOR](https://www.jstor.org/stable/2183914?seq=1#metadata_info_tab_contents)